skryshtafovych/alunar-prusa-i3-marlin-i3-firmware/readme.md

 What I Had to Do to Get by 3D pPrinter back in operational order after wiping hte bootloader or maybe board never had one i dont know.

+Words of caution do not Plug 12V into 5v BL Touch will render part useless.

 # Alunar M508 Marlin Firmware